itsgudenuf/yiimp_install_script/README.md

 There will be several wallets already in yiimp.
 These have nothing to do with the installation script and are from the database import from the yiimp github.
 You should change any Wallet address you don't recognize.... unless you want to send me some coin :)

+**If you want to run multiple stratums on different servers, look at the install_stratum_only script** I recommend you get the stratum for each coin running on the local server FIRST.

 If this helped you or you feel like giving please donate to :
 - BTC Donation : bc1qp0m22e70d7qv9kdxd8kyw7xy47mk8gq3r4xy7v